Home | About USIG | What's New | Events

 Charities are entitled to an 80% reduction of business rates (the local property tax).
 Local authorities have the discretion to grant a further 20% relief.

-Non-charitable NGOs can receive partial or total exemption from property taxes, at the discretion of local authorities.
+Non-charitable NPOs can receive partial or total exemption from property taxes, at the discretion of local authorities.

 E. Other Tax Benefits

-Charities are exempt from paying ad valorem Stamp Duty on the transfer of assets, including shares; Inheritance Tax on legacies and bequests; and Capital Gains Tax.
+Charities are exempt from paying ad valorem Stamp Duty and Stamp Duty Land Tax on the transfer of assets, including shares and land; Inheritance Tax on legacies and bequests; and Capital Gains Tax.

 F. Double Tax Treaty